Lee Henry: Career

 As his father worked as a DJ, Henry was brought up around music.
-Interested in his father's record collection, Henry was inspired by artists such as Michael Jackson, Marvin Gaye and Stevie Wonder.
+Interested in his father's record collection, Henry was inspired by artists such as Michael Jackson, Marvin Gaye, and Stevie Wonder.
 In 2004, Henry won the Urban Music Award (UMA) for Best Unsigned Act, chosen from over 3000 entrants.

 Following his success at the UMA, Henry signed a contract with the management company 2-Tone Entertainment.
-Followed his award, Henry has been critically acclaimed for performances on stage with soul singers Omar and Floetry in venues such as the Jazz Cafe and Cargo.
+Following his award, Henry has been critically acclaimed for performances on stage with soul singers Omar and Floetry in venues such as the Jazz Cafe and Cargo.
 He also went on to support U.S. R&B stars Ne-Yo and Timbaland in concert.

-As well as writing and performing his own music, Henry has also produced and written for other artists including Omar, Taio Cruz, Kele Le Roc and Terri Walker.
+As well as writing and performing his music, Henry has also produced and written for other artists including Omar, Taio Cruz, Kele Le Roc, and Terri Walker.

 Henry was due to release his debut album Life and Love in 2007.

 Henry also releases works under the moniker Lukas Setto.
 In 2022, Setto released the singles "My Destiny" and "Get with You Tonight" (with DJ Mark Knight) which received positive reviews.